sozercan/aikit/README.md

 AIKit uses [LocalAI](https://localai.io/) under-the-hood to run inference.
 LocalAI provides a drop-in replacement REST API that is OpenAI API compatible, so you can use any OpenAI API compatible client, such as [Kubectl AI](https://github.com/sozercan/kubectl-ai), [Chatbot-UI](https://github.com/sozercan/chatbot-ui) and many more, to send requests to open-source LLMs powered by AIKit!

-> [!NOTE]
-> At this time, AIKit is tested with LocalAI `llama` and `stablediffusion` backends.
-Other backends may work but are not tested.
-Please open an issue if you'd like to see support for other backends.

 ## Features

 - 🐳 No GPU, Internet access or additional tools needed except for [Docker](https://docs.docker.com/desktop/install/linux-install/)!